AdobeDocs/developers-animatesdk-docs/Camera_object/Camera3.md

 #### Description

-Property; Return object with x,y, and z properties that specify current location of camera.
+Return object with x,y, and z properties that specify current location of camera.

 #### Example